 - For the cake:

 - In the bowl of an electric mixer, combine cake flour, sugar, baking powder, and salt.
 Mix briefly to combine ingredients.
-Add orange zest until zest is evenly coated and disbursed.
+Add orange zest and stir until zest is evenly coated with flour.

 - Add wet ingredients to dry ingredients, and beat until smooth, 3-4 minutes.